 - Quats.
 They are chemical and petrochemical ingredients that contain a quaternary ammonium compound (QAC).
-Some examples of quats include Benzalkonium Chloride, Cetalkonium Chloride, Steardimonium Chloride, Cetrimonium Bromide, and Cetrimonium Chloride, Behentrimonium Chloride, and polyquaternium(s), Lauryl Dimonium Hydrolysed Collagen, Diethyl Ester Dimethyl Ammonium Chloride, Dialkyl Dimethl Ammonium Methyl Sulfate, Hydroxethyl Methyl Ammonium Methyl Sulfate.
-There are also milder version of them that are used both as a conditioner and thickener.
+Some examples of quats include Benzalkonium Chloride, Cetalkonium Chloride, Steardimonium Chloride, Cetrimonium Bromide, and Cetrimonium Chloride, Behentrimonium Chloride, and polyquaternium(s), Lauryl Dimonium Hydrolysed Collagen, Diethyl Ester Dimethyl Ammonium Chloride, Dialkyl Dimethl Ammonium Methyl Sulfate, and Hydroxethyl Methyl Ammonium Methyl Sulfate.
+There are also milder versions of them that are used both as a conditioner and thickener.
 These include Guar Hydroxypropyltrimonium Chloride, Hydroxypropyltrimonium Oligosaccharide, and Sugar Quats.
 Quats are used as a hair conditioner, hair styling gel, moisturizers, body wash, etc. Quats hold all the petrochemicals adverse events discussed above.
-Furthermore, in the US, the Association of Occupational and Environmental Clinics (AOEC), classified Quats as “asthmagens,” meaning they can trigger asthma attacks and initiate asthma in those who are asthma-free.
+Furthermore, in the U.S., the Association of Occupational and Environmental Clinics (AOEC), classified Quats as “asthmagens,” meaning they can trigger asthma attacks and initiate asthma in those who are asthma-free.
 Quaternium-15 releases formaldehyde that is a serious health-damaging ingredient as described earlier.
-Among Quats, Benzalkonium Chloride has been known to have the most impact on natural hormone function disruption and causing reproductive toxicity.
+Among quats, Benzalkonium Chloride has been known to have the most impact on natural hormone function disruption and causing reproductive toxicity.
 In Europe, the Scientific Committee on Consumer safety, based on skin reactions and toxicity, has restricted the use of Behentrimonium Chloride (below 3% in a rinse-off products and below 0.5% in leave-on products).
-In the US, they are heavily used by both conventional and greenwashed brands as a hair conditioner.
+In the U.S., they are heavily used by both conventional and greenwashed brands as a hair conditioner.

 - Artificial Colors.
 Found in food, drugs, and cosmetics, artificial colors contain heavy metal salts and are linked to cancer, hyperactivity, anxiety, migraines and allergic reactions.
 They are even used heavily by cosmetic companies in many so-called “natural” products.
 Most are derived from petroleum and/or coal tar.
 They are normally listed as FD&C or D&C, followed by a color and a number.

 - Fragrances/Perfumes.
 Found in cosmetics (including so-called natural products) and household products.
 They are linked to headache, dizziness, allergic reactions, hormone disruptions, and hyperpigmentation.
 Additionally, They are the most frequent cause of allergic reactions in cosmetics.
 Most are derived from petroleum.
 Since companies consider their fragrance formulations as trade secrets and listing the chemicals, such as solvents or preservatives, is not mandated by FDA, they are able to hide toxic synthetic substances such as chemical preservatives, petroleum, Dibutyl phthalate (DBP), etc. This widespread practice extends to natural brands that choose to list “natural fragrance” on their label instead of disclosing the actual substances in their formulations.
-These so-called natural fragrances are very likely consist of petrochemicals (e.g., Phthalates) or other harmful ingredients that are used as solvents or preservatives.
+These “natural” fragrances very likely consist of petrochemicals (e.g., Phthalates) or other harmful ingredients that are used as solvents or preservatives.
 If manufacturers are not willing to provide the breakdown of their natural ingredients, it is best to avoid their products altogether.

 - Triclosan.
 It is mainly used in antiperspirants, deodorants, hand sanitizers, facial tissues, and toothpastes as an antibacterial agent and a preservative.
 It passes through skin and it is linked to endocrine (hormone function) disruption and irritating to the skin and eyes.
 Prevalent in so many products, Triclosan was detected in 75% of urine samples (2,517 people ages six years and older) in a study by the U.S. Centers for Disease Control and Prevention.
-Triclosan has been banned in Europe since 2010 but is still used in the US.
-Its use in Canada is restricted (0.03% in mouthwash and 0.3% in cosmetics) and flagged for further assessment by the Canadian Chemicals Management Plan.
+Triclosan has been banned in Europe since 2010 but is still used in the U.S. Its use in Canada is restricted (0.03% in mouthwash and 0.3% in cosmetics) and flagged for further assessment by the Canadian Chemicals Management Plan.

 - Butylated Hydroxyanisole (BHA) and Butylated Hydroxytoluene (BHT).
 Used as preservatives, BHA and BHT can be found in moisturizers, lipsticks, hair products, makeup, sunscreen, antiperspirant/deodorant, fragrance, other cosmetics, and some food products (e.g., cereals, gum, fast food, snacks).
 They are known to cause skin allergic reactions, endocrine disruption (hormonal), developmental and reproductive toxicity, and as potential human carcinogen.
 Some studies also indicate that they may cause organ-system toxicity and impact liver, thyroid and lung health.